Relativity and Singularities - A Short Introduction for Mathematicians: Singularity Theorem

 \begin{Cor} Let $(M,g)$ be a globally hyperbolic Lorentzian manifold and $p,q \in M$.
 Then: \begin{enumerate}[(i)] \item $J^+(p)$ is closed; \item $J^+(p) \cap J^-(q)$ is compact. \end{enumerate} \end{Cor}

 Proposition~\ref{compact_prop} is a key ingredient in establishing the following fundamental result:

-\begin{Thm} Let $(M,g)$ be a globally hyperbolic Lorentzian manifold with time slice $S$, and $p \in D^+(S)$.
-Then among all timelike curves connecting $p$ to $M$ there exists a timelike curve with maximal length.
+\begin{Thm} Let $(M,g)$ be a globally hyperbolic Lorentzian manifold with Cauchy hypersurface $S$, and $p \in D^+(S)$.
+Then among all timelike curves connecting $p$ to $S$ there exists a timelike curve with maximal length.
 This curve is a timelike geodesic, orthogonal to $S$. \end{Thm}

 \begin{proof} Consider the set $T(S,p)$ of all timelike curves connecting $S$ to $p$.
 Since we can always use the global time function $t:M\to \bbR$ such that $S=t^{-1}(0)$ as a parameter, these curves are determined by their images, which are compact subsets of the compact set $A=D^+(S) \cap J^-(p)$.
-As is well known (cf. \cite{Munkres00}), the set $C(A)$ of all compact subsets of $A$ is a compact metric space for the {\bf Hausdorff metric} $d_H$, defined as follows: if $d:M\times M \to \bbR$ is a metric yielding the topology of $M$,
+As is well known (cf.~\cite{Munkres00}), the set $C(A)$ of all compact subsets of $A$ is a compact metric space for the {\bf Hausdorff metric} $d_H$, defined as follows: if $d:M\times M \to \bbR$ is a metric yielding the topology of $M$,

 where $U_{\varepsilon}(K)$ is a $\varepsilon$-neighborhood of $K$ for the metric $d$.
 Therefore, the closure $C(S,p) = \overline{T(S,p)}$ is a compact subset of $C(A)$.
 It is not difficult to show that $C(S,p)$ can be identified with the set of {\bf continuous causal curves} connecting $S$ to $p$ (a continuous curve $c:[0,t(p)]\to M$ is said to be {\bf causal} if $c(t_2) \in J^+(c(t_1))$ whenever $t_2 > t_1$).